christc4/websites-2024/archive.avsbq.org/notes.md

 https://gist.github.com/xdanger/116153
 https://git.sr.ht/~knazarov/markdown.awk
 http://harmful.cat-v.org/software/c++/I_did_it_for_you_all
-Some of the projects here are refugees from other sites that have either disappeared or moved. who will take over the reigns of power when the world falls https://legacy.imagemagick.org/Usage/quantize/
+who will take over the reigns of power when the world falls

+https://legacy.imagemagick.org/Usage/quantize/

 convert thinker.webp -resize 384 -dither FloydSteinberg -remap pattern:gray50 thinker.webp